Russia's consumer prices rise 0.1 pct in latest week

-percent in the week to Aug.
-20, after staying flat in the
+0.1 percent in the week to September 10 after rising 0.2 percent

 Wednesday.